Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Stakeholder engagement

-Input received - phase one
+Input received - Phase 1

 The first phase of the Plan for Parks engagement collected feedback from Albertans in summer 2024 on their perspectives, priorities, and needs to inform the creation of the new draft Plan for Parks.